mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 <a name="base-64">
 #### 2.2.5 Configuring base 64 encoding
-By default, unstructured events and custom contexts are encoded into Base64 to ensure that no data is lost or corrupted.
+By default, self-describing events and custom contexts are encoded into Base64 to ensure that no data is lost or corrupted.
 You can turn encoding on or off using the `encodeBase64` field of the argmap.

 <a name="respect-do-not-track" />
 #### 2.2.6 Respecting Do Not Track